 Over 2 1/2 years in the works, Johnny Kee's first commercial CD

-of this page for details on ordering.)
+was finally released in October, 2018.
 Historically, the first book published in the

 Cherokee syllabary (written language) was the Cherokee Hymn Book, published in